-Today it is owned by the Chinese tech giant Tencent and offers its users not only the basics of social media but also the ability to carry out financial transactions and purchases, like booking flights and hotels through the app.
+Today it is owned by the Chinese tech giant Tencent.
+It offers users the basics of social media and the ability to carry out financial transactions and purchases, like booking flights and hotels through the app.

-However, due to its popularity, WeChat is also subject to mass surveillance by the Chinese Communist Party, and is also prone to censorship of any politically sensitive content in China.
+However, due to its popularity, WeChat is also subject to mass surveillance by the Chinese Communist Party and is prone to censorship of any politically sensitive content in China.

 26. The ill-fated Google+ is born